tradingstrategy-ai/docs/source/learn/posts/portfolio-construction/portfolio-construction-model.rst

 In this post, we will cover the basics of portfolio constructions and alpha models.
 We will show how to build a simple portfolio construction strategy using Python and Trading Strategy's backtesting framework.

-The target audience of this post is :term:`quantitative finance developers <quant>` and people who want to learn :term:`algorithmic trading`.
+The target audience of this post are :term:`quantitative finance developers <quant>` and people who want to learn :term:`algorithmic trading`.

 What is portfolio construction?
 -------------------------------

-:term:`Portfolio construction` a :term:`trading strategy method <trading strategy>` method of selecting securities optimally to achieve maximum returns while taking minimum risk.
+:term:`Portfolio construction` is a :term:`trading strategy method <trading strategy>` method of selecting securities optimally to achieve maximum returns while taking minimum risk.

-It involves understanding how different asset classes, funds, and weightings impact each other and an investor's objectives
+It involves understanding how different asset classes, funds, and weightings impact each other and an investor's objectives.

-Portfolio construction has several phases
+Portfolio construction consists of several phases:

 - **Asset allocation models** - to determine the optimal mix of asset classes (stocks, bonds, and commodities) in a portfolio, based on historical returns, volatility, and correlations.